ivey/ivey.github.com/_posts/2023-12-24-christmas-books.md

 ---

 The Ivey Family did our usual "go get
-Christmas books" joirney today, but we mixed it up a little, and walked.
+Christmas books" journey today, but we mixed it up a little, and walked.
 It's been our dream to walk to the bookstore for years.
 When we first moved to Tuscumbia, we got